 How can I tell if my device is supported?

-AT&T is still contacting subscribers who have devices that won’t be supported.
+AT&T is still contacting subscribers who have devices that the carrier will not support.
 So if you don’t receive a message, you can probably assume your smartphone will keep on working just fine.
 Since the deadline has now passed, there’s another easy way to tell if your phone is supported.
 If it still works, you should be good to carry on.

 Even though VoLTE and HD Voice has been supported in smartphone modems since 2013 and 2014, respectively, don’t take this as a given that your device will continue to work.
 AT&T’s HD Voice implementation only works with certain handsets.
 You can find the list of supported smartphones as well as unlocked models below.

 As for T-Mobile, the carrier says that all of the handsets it has sold in the last five years should still work now that we’re in 2021.
 You can use T-Mobile’s compatibility checker to see your device works with the network in place of a device list.
 It just requires you to input your phone’s IMEI number, which you can find in the settings menu under About Phone.